-6. Fuel assumptions
+7. Fuel assumptions

-We are representing the following fuels in our modelling:
+The following fuels are represented in the modelling:

 - Coal: used by Muja C and D and Collie - Vinalco coal: used by Muja A and Muja B - Griffin coal: used by the Bluewaters units - Cogeneration contract gas: gas for Alcoa Wagerup and one of the two Alinta cogeneration units - Synergy contract gas: gas under existing Synergy contracts - NewGen contract gas: gas for NewGen Kwinana plant - NewGen peak contract gas: gas for NewGen Neerabup plant - Parkeston contract gas: gas under contract for Parkeston plant - Goldfields Contract gas: gas under contract for Southern Cross plant. - Perth energy contract gas: gas for Perth Energy's Kwinana Swift GT - New gas: reflects the estimated price for new gas contracts and acts as a secondary fuel for some of the other units if they have used up their contract gas supply.
-May also include some proportion of spot gas purchases - Distillate: used as a primary fuel by the Geraldton, West Kalgoorlie, Tesla, Kalamunda and Merredin Energy units, and as a secondary fuel for some of the other units if they have used up their gas supply
+May also include some proportion of spot gas purchases - Distillate: used as a primary fuel by the West Kalgoorlie, Tesla, Kalamunda and Merredin Energy units, and as a secondary fuel for some of the other units if they have used up their gas supply